 A variety of activity classes are offered through the department of physical education.
 These full semester classes meet over 14 weeks and upon successful completion students may earn one credit toward graduation.
 All activity classes are graded S/NC.
 For more information about the PE classes offered this fall, please refer to the Fall 2019 Class Schedule.

 The Club Sports program at Macalester College is designed to provide opportunities for students to participate and compete in a variety of sport activities not offered on the varsity level at the college.
 A club sport is student initiated, organized and run by Macalester students who share a common interest in specific sports activity.
 These activities are competitive in nature and typically involve several practices a week and competitions against other college club teams.
 Club sports teams currently offered at Macalester include: M/W Crew, M/W Ice Hockey, M/W Nordic skiing, M/W Rugby, M/W Ultimate Frisbee, Men’s Water Polo, Women’s Lacrosse, and Co-ed Volleyball.
-For more information on club sports visit Club Sports.
+For more information on club sports visit the Club Sports website.

 Recreational activities and competitive sports are a valuable part of a liberal arts education.
 These physical activities are part of a life-long learning process and complement the academic and artistic knowledge gained at Macalester.
 The intramural program desires to provide activities of interest to the Macalester Community.
 The goal is for every individual to participate in an activity of one’s choosing in so far as facilities and equipment permits.
 Intramural activities are organized on a team and individual basis, as well as recreational and competitive levels, enabling all to participate.
 Ability is not a primary concern; all you need is desire.
-For more information on intramural activities at Macalester, go the “Recreation” tab on the Macalester Athletics web page.
+For more information on intramural activities at Macalester, visit the Macalester Athletics website.